Mother stabbed to death in ‘devastating’ femicide case

 Officials said on Friday morning they charged 36-year-old Fsha Tekhle of Montreal with first-degree murder in connection to the fatal stabbing.
 He had a domestic relationship with a family member of the victim, Brkti Berche, 36.

-Police note their definition of femicide is “the misogynist killing of women and girls because of their gender, overwhelmingly committed by men.”
+A femicide is defined as the killing of women and girls because of their gender.
+Police note their definition is “the misogynist killing of women and girls because of their gender, overwhelmingly committed by men.”

 This marks the second time police are using the term “femicide” since the force decided to use it for gender-related crimes in 2022.